 Inclusion for all?
 Working with the seldom heard

 This often means we need us to work differently, to go to different places, meeting people where they are.
-In this workshop we will hear from a range of speakers from different communities.
-We will discuss how we can work collaboratively to ensure that we include seldom heard voices in our work.
+In this workshop we heard from a range of speakers from different communities.
+We discussed how we can work collaboratively to ensure that we include seldom heard voices in our work.

 - Nic Bray (LGBTQ+)

 - Mandeep Kaur Bains – Healthwatch Reading (Black, Asian and Minority Ethnic)

 - Veronica Barry – Healthwatch Oxfordshire (Working age men)

 - Jessica Tilling and Dawn Wiltshire – My Life, My Choice (Learning Disabilities)

 - Douglas Findlay – Lead Lay Partner, Oxford AHSN

 - Siân Rees – Director of Patient and Public Involvement, Engagement and Experience, Oxford AHSN